 Miners' Hospital Board

 The entire staff that facilitates the daily operation of the Miner’s Hospital Funds consists of 2 part time Administrative Assistants and 1 full time Executive Director.
 We have two offices where the highest concentrations of miners reside: Rock Springs and Gillette.
-We have over 8,000 active miners registered for benefits and our 2021-2022 biannual budget is $9,694,055.
+We have over 8,000 active miners registered for benefits.
 We have one contract and that is with EBMS (Employment Benefit Management Services) out of Billings Montana and they process all of our medical and hearing aid claims.

 Agency Background & Structure